Product Liability

 Italy Adopts Decree Implementing Directive (EU) 2023/2661 on Intelligent Transport Systems

-Italy has implemented the revised EU Intelligent Transport Systems (ITS) framework, mandating standardized digital infrastructure and real-time data exchange effective February 2026.
-Logistics and mobility operators must align data management with EU standards to support enhanced traffic monitoring, automated enforcement, and digital tracking of dangerous goods.
+Italy has implemented the revised EU Intelligent Transport Systems framework, mandating standardized digital infrastructure and real-time data exchange effective February 2026.
+Logistics and transport operators must modernize data management systems to comply with new requirements for tracking dangerous goods, automated enforcement, and multimodal mobility services.

 eur-lex.europa.euItalyItaly